Media Resources

 Latest News

-COVID-OUT Clinical Trial Results Announced!
+COVID-OUT Clinical Trial Results on Long COVID Announced!

 Funders: The Parsemus Foundation provided pilot funding and enrollment support to the University of Minnesota.
 Additional major funders include the University of Minnesota Clinical Translational Science Institute, the Rainwater Foundation, FastGrants, and UnitedHealth Group Research and Development.